yandex/odyssey/README.md

 One of the main goals of networking API design is performance.
 To reduce number of system calls read operation implemented with readahead support.
-It is fully buffered and transparently continue to read socket data even when no active requests are in progress.
+It is fully buffered and transparently continue to read socket data even when no active calls are in progress.

-Machinarium IO contexts can be transfered between threads, which allows to develop efficient producer-consumer network applications.
+Machinarium IO contexts can be transferred between threads, which allows to develop efficient producer-consumer network applications.

 #### DNS resolving